CloudChi/FX-Framework/F__Script_Naming.md

 # Script Naming

+<<WHAT DOES (FXP) suffix mean?>>

 - Script names start with a 3-letter prefix which determines **HOW** they should be called
   - Script prefix definitions:
     - sched > Schedule
       - Called by FileMaker server
+      - Compatible with running on Server
+        - For example, no elements requiring user actions
     - exp > Export
-      - XXX
+      - Called from another file's Import folder scripts
+        - Versus Protected subscripts which are called from any of the same file's Modules scripts
     - imp > Import
-      - YYY
+      -
     - btn > Button
       - Called by Buttons on Layouts
       - Displays errors
     - trg > Trigger
       - Called by Script Triggers
       - Returns "False" if errors
       - Returns "True" if no error
-        - (Why is this, since it should be top level???)
     - sub > Subscript
       - Called as a subscript
       - Never called as top level
       - Passes back results or errors in JSON format
-      - Does not display errors
+      - May not display errors
       - Can be found in various Module subfolders (unlike other prefixes)
         - Private
         - Protected
         - Public
         - Export
         - Dependencies
-      - Can be found in various Non-Module folders (unlike other prefixes)
-        - Schedules
-        - Import
-        - Triggers (file level)
     - dpr > Deprecated
       - Deprecated, so should NEVER be called by any other script
       - Can be any type previously
+        - For example: "dpr: sub: set all fields v3"
     - (BLANK) > Procedures
       - Called by Scripts Menu > Menu Items
       - They need to be human readable, so therefore no Prefix